 2002: Camp Courant, in partnership with Fox 61, hosts annual ‘Buddy Ball’ fundraiser at the Hastings Hotel in Hartford.
 The event made enough money to support one week of camp for 600 campers.

-2004: Sylvia Levy, the first Public Affairs Manager for Camp, passes away from cancer.
-Levy lobbied corporate leaders to win improvements for the campsite, including the playground, offices and buildings, pavilions, new basketball courts and a challenge course.
-When she first began overseeing the camp, there were about 500 attending per day.
+2004: Sylvia Levy, the first Public Affairs Manager for Camp and longtime executive director, passes away from cancer.
+Levy lobbied corporate leaders to win improvements for the campsite, including the playground, offices and buildings, pavilions, basketball courts and a challenge course.
+When she first began overseeing Camp, there were about 500 attending per day.
 Prior to her passing, more than 1,200 kids were attending Camp daily.

-2014-Present: Camp Courant begins major $1.5 million renovation, which includes a new pool, pool house, handicap accessible bathrooms and ramps, two new classroom spaces and a renovated Early Learning Center.
+2014-2018: McKinley Albert steps in as Camp Courant’s executive director & CEO.
+Camp begins major $1.5 million renovation, which includes a new pool, pool house, handicap accessible bathrooms and ramps, two new classroom spaces and a renovated Early Learning Center.
 Camp Courant adds over a dozen educational programs to its summer offerings, including STEM, manufacturing, financial literacy, music, performance, and more.

 2019: Camp Courant celebrates its 125th anniversary.
 The Hartford Courant honors the milestone by publishing a special section in the newspaper.
 Longtime camp director, Stan Glowiak, retires at the conclusion of the season.